nicolaprezza/cw-dBg/README.md

 ### Description

 **Warning: experimental code.
-Runs only on small files (dBg construction is not yet optimized)**
+Runs only on small files. dBg construction is not yet optimized and requires 22 Bytes per input base (in RAM) at the moment**

 This library builds a compressed representation of the weighted de Bruijn graph.
-The underlying graph topology is stored using the BOSS representation, while the weights are differentially encoded and sampled on a spanning tree of the graph.
-Typically, in a 30x-covered dataset the weights are squeezed down to about 3 bits per distinct k-mer.
-On top of this, the BOSS representation takes about 4 bits per distinct k-mer.
+The underlying graph topology is stored using the BOSS representation, while the weights are differentially encoded and sampled on a spanning tree of the graph chosen to minimize the total bit-size of the structure.
+Results show that on a 17x-covered dataset with 22M distinct kmers the whole structure takes about 6 bits per kmer.

 ### Download